-With little over a decade of history behind it, this new town works to cultivate a sense of culture.
+With little over a decade of history, this new town works to cultivate a sense of culture.
 While its historically-inspired buildings and manicured scenery provide the atmosphere of a village, it is the local shops that provide its character.
 Here in El Dorado Hills, California, I continuously seek out places to enrich my soul and enliven my spirit.

 Town Center, developed by The Mansour Company, emulates a charming village.
 In addition to the scenic outdoor lake and seasonal entertainment found here, visitors and residents discover places to relax, dine and shop.
 While it is important to support local businesses, my aim is to celebrate those who contribute to my ideals of quality and character.

 Reflection is a time for gratitude.
-Today, I feel grateful… for the people who hard work to maintain the beauty here; for all these places I get to enjoy; and for the peaceful blue sky above this place I am fortunate to call home.
+Today, I feel grateful… for the people who hard work to maintain its beauty, for all these places I get to enjoy, for the peaceful blue sky above this place, I have been fortunate to call El Dorado Hills home.